9 Best Parks in Boston

 Fall colors in Boston Common

-Considered the jewel of Boston's Emerald Necklace, this 50-acre park is the nation's oldest public park, dating back to 1634.
-Referred to by locals as simply "the Common," it sits in the heart of downtown Boston, flanked by Chinatown and Back Bay, and has seen centuries of history unfold.
+Considered the crown jewel of Boston's Emerald Necklace, the 50-acre Boston Common is the nation's oldest public park, dating back to 1634.
+Referred to by locals as simply "the Common," it sits in the heart of downtown Boston, flanked by the Chinatown and Back Bay neighborhoods, and has seen centuries of history unfold.

-Its earliest purpose was as a livestock feeding ground, but it has served as a military encampment during the Revolutionary War, a meeting and training space during the Civil War, and home to victory gardens during the First and Second World Wars.
+It began as a livestock feeding ground, later serving as a military encampment during the Revolutionary and Civil Wars, and home to victory gardens during the First and Second World Wars.
 It is also home to the Central Burying Ground, a cemetery with Boston Tea Party participants at rest.

-Throughout its history, the Common has been a gathering place for the people of Boston, hosting major Civil Rights rallies and many other peaceful demonstrations.
+The Common has also been a gathering place for the people of Boston, hosting major Civil Rights rallies and many other peaceful demonstrations, as well as being the starting point for all of Boston's major parades.
 Tourists who would like to explore the park's history in-depth should go to the Boston Visitor Center, the starting point for Boston Freedom Trail tours and an excellent source of information on current happenings at the park.
-The Common is also the starting point for all of Boston's major parades, including two Veterans Day parades and the Duckling Day Parade held on Mother's day each year.

 Summer fun at the Frog Pond, Boston Common | Photo Copyright: Stillman Rogers Photography

 In the summer, visitors will find many family-oriented things to do, including a carousel, playground, and a splash pool called Frog Pond.
-The park is often host to open-air concerts and performances, with a bandstand and ample green lawn for picnicking and enjoying the lively activity.
+This park often hosts open-air concerts and performances, with a bandstand and ample green lawn for picnicking and enjoying the lively activity.

 Rose Kennedy Fitzgerald Greenway